harryshoungbedji/Splunk_Sysmon_AtomicRedTeam_Detection/README.md

 ### Part 4 — Attacks and Detections

-> ⚠️ Only run these tests in your isolated lab VM
+> ⚠️ Please only run these tests in your isolated lab VM

 ---